cshw2021/Learned-Image-Video-Compression/README.md

 # Learned-Data-Compression
-A collection of papers related to data compression.

-We are also seeking collaboration in image/video compression.
+We are seeking collaboration in image/video compression.
 If you are interested, please contact me so we can work together to advance image/video compression.

 #### 🔥🔥🔥 News